-There are many possible ways which squeaking can occur, we dissect The Flooring System and finding the culprit area may involve trial and error methods.
+There are many possible ways in which squeaking can occur, we dissect The Flooring System, and finding the culprit area may involve trial and error methods.
 The Flooring System has 3 main components:

 - Main Flooring – top layer (hardwood, laminate planks, vinyl, tile, etc)

 - Sub-Flooring – middle layer (plywood or composite)

 - Joist – bottom layer (wooden beams, steel, concrete)

 A seamless grouping of the three will provide for a solid, well-built flooring system and will result in a squeak-free home.

 The main cause of wood floors squeaking is wood shrinkage around the nails and since there are many areas within the flooring system, where squeaking can occur, pinpointing an exact area may take a few shots or even lots of poking around.
 Once you have a good idea of where the squeaks are coming from, here are a few DIY ideas: